gen0cide/firescape/README.md

  * p0t

  # World
- Default settings will connect you to the [FireScape World](http://www.firescape.online/)
+ Default client settings will connect you to the [FireScape World](http://www.firescape.online/)